ZigaoWang/daztab-old/README.md

 ## Status

 If you are experiencing issues accessing the website, please check the status of the website at our [status page](http://status.daztab.com/) to determine if it's a problem with the website itself.
 If the status page shows no issues, try troubleshooting by clearing your browser cache, using a different browser or device, and testing your internet connection.
 If the problem persists, feel free to contact me at z@zigao.xyz for further assistance.

+## Donation

+Daztab is an open-source project developed with passion.
+If you value Daztab, consider making a donation to support its development.
+Your contribution fuels our motivation to improve Daztab and bring you more features.
+Join our community of supporters and shape the future of browsing.
+Visit our [donation page](https://www.buymeacoffee.com/zigao) to make a difference.
+Thank you for your generosity!